hwlabnitc/Intro-to-Verilog/readme.md

 Sample codes and test benches for the following

-8bit AND
+8bit AND Gate

-16bit OR
+16bit OR Gate

-32bit XOR
+32bit XOR Gate

-NAND
+NAND Gate

-NOR
+NOR Gate

 Half adder

 Full adder